Louis LaRasso: Demoted by John Riggi

 During the 1980s, Riggi continued to run the large labor and construction racketeering operations in North Jersey with help from various capos Giacomo "Jake" Amari and Giuseppe "Pino" Schifilliti.
 As LaRasso's friend Frank Majuri died and the position of consigliere went to Stefano "Steve the Truck Driver" Vitabile, LaRasso was demoted in the late 1980s to soldier, as Riggi was put on trial for extortion and racketeering charges along with Palermo, leaving Giacomo "Jake" Amari as the new acting underboss.

-His murder
+Death

 After Riggi was sentenced to 15 years in prison in 1990, John "Johnny Boy" D'Amato took over as acting boss with Giacomo Amari as acting underboss and Stefano "Steve the Truck Driver" Vitabile still as consigliere.
 It was around this time that LaRasso, after a fallout with D'Amato, was reported missing in the summer of 1991 after he failed to show up for his 65th birthday.
 Reportedly, D'Amato feared LaRasso as a rival and thought he'd turn captain Charles "Big Ears" Majuri, son of Frank Majuri, to follow him in an attempt to take over the DeCavalcante crime family.
 His body has never been found, however, his killer Vincent "Vinny Ocean" Palermo later turned state's evidence and confessed to the crime.
 Palermo also became the later acting boss and testified against dozens of New Jersey mobsters.